 - Doppler Weather Radar (DWR) at Visakhapatnam (Andhra Pradesh) was used to track the cyclone Amphan.

 - After the Phailin cyclone that had hit the Bengal-Odisha coast in 2013, Amphan is said to be the strongest tropical cyclone to hit the coast.

 - The trajectory of Amphan was towards West Bengal and Bangladesh and it made landfall as a severe storm at:

 - Bangladesh – Hatiya Island

 - National Disaster Response Force (NDRF) is a specialized authority constituted under the Disaster Management Act 2005.
 It was monitoring Amphan with the parallel monitoring by:

 - National Crisis Monitoring Committee (Constituted by the Government of India, to meet the exigencies of natural calamities.)

 - Cabinet Committee on Security (CCS)

 - Indian Meteorological Committee (IMD)

-- The other Indian States to have been impacted by Amphan are:
+- The other Indian States those were impacted by Amphan were: